AstraProtocol/astra/x/inflation/spec/01_concepts.md

 ### Exponential Inflation - Block Rewards
 #### Inflation Calculation
-There will be a total of 40% of the total supply that will be distributed as block rewards which are mainly distributed as Staking Rewards.
+A total of 40% of the total supply will be distributed as block rewards which are mainly distributed as Staking Rewards.
 This module is dedicated to this allocation.

 Block rewards are minted in `daily` epochs, via a decay function.
 During a period of 365 epochs (i.e, one year), a daily provision of Astra tokens is minted and allocated to staking rewards and reserve treasury.
 Within a period, the epoch provision does not change.
 The epoch provision is then reduced by a factor of `(1-r)` for subsequent years, with a decay factor `r`.
 Precisely, at the end of each period, the provision is recalculated as follows:

 ```latex
 f(x) = r * (1 - r)^x * R
 where